 Collect and verify contact information

 A critical step to monitoring accounts receivable is to collect the customer’s contact information.
 Without accurate contact information, it can be next to impossible to collect on accounts receivable.
-You should also verify that this contact information is accurate.
 This will help you to begin the process of collecting money owed to your company.

 Track outstanding invoices